 DataGorri is an application used to extract data from tables found on websites.
 It has the ability to run through a list of predefined links and save specified information from tables.
-Importantly, the respective table must always be located in the same place of each link.
-At the end of a scraping task, the data is saved to a .csv file format that can be read by common statistic software.
+Importantly, the respective tables must always be located in the same place of each link and of the same format (the same number of columns; the number of rows is irrelevant).
+This applies for instance to academic rankings by region (e.g. https: //ideas.repec.org/top/top.usa-ma.html), sporting squads and statistics by team,